koushik-192/Greenhouse-monitoring-system/Output Images/Output.md

-# How to Use the UART Interface
+# How to Use the UART Interface for Output
 The UART interface in the Greenhouse Monitoring System allows the user to interact with the system through a terminal application like Minicom.
 The interface enables the user to toggle between Automatic Mode and Manual Mode, view temperature data, and adjust the LED brightness.